 Drop into a huge Farmer’s Market filled with local and regional vendors, come for the famous Sip N’ Saunter event held every year in May, and, if you have little ones, they will love spending time and energy at the SLO Children’s Museum.
 There is so much going on all the time, so don’t forget to slow down, take a few breaths, and collect yourself before diving into more.
 It can be overwhelming.

-Catalina Island has many treasures, a lot that even California natives don’t know.
-For instance, three quarters of it is a buffalo preserve to replenish the buffalo population after they were almost hunted to extension.
+This town is aptly named after the paradise that exists for noble souls in the old tales of King Arthur — but luckily, you do not have to be a medieval knight to visit here.
+Catalina Island, which sits in the heart of Avalon, has many treasures that even California natives don’t know.
+For instance, three-quarters of it is a buffalo preserve to replenish the buffalo population after they were almost hunted to extension.
 But one part of Avalon that is not hidden from the world is the lovely downtown area, preserved and cherished by the 4,000 permanent residents.

 Over a million tourists flock to this slice of heaven to get away from the mainland and cruise ships make Catalina a port of call, allowing guests to board ferries from ship to shore.
 Many of these tourists spend their time at the casino, doing one of many ocean activities, and collecting lovely souvenirs at the downtown promenade.
 Much of the economy in Avalon is fueled by tourism.